 What is on the Speak Up for Kids agenda?

-The morning portion of Speak Up for Kids includes a visit from state legislators, in 2018 Representative Lois Landgraf, R-El Paso County and Representative James Coleman, D-Denver, tips for effectively communicating with legislators, an overview of some of the key bills we are tracking and time for honing and practicing your message.
-After the instructive portion of the day, participants divide into small groups and head to the Capitol to observe the legislative process in action and speak with the legislators who represent them.
-Following our time at the Capitol, we reconvene as a group for lunch, debrief, skills building workshops, reflection and inspiration to continue to speak up for kids.
+The morning portion of Speak Up for Kids includes a visit from state officials, tips for effectively communicating with legislators, an overview the key bills we are tracking during that legislative session, and time for practicing your message to policymakers.
+After the instructive portion of the day, participants divide into small groups and head to the Colorado State Capitol to observe the legislative process and speak with the legislators who represent them.
+We then reconvene as a group for lunch, debrief, partake in skill–building workshops, and take time for reflection and inspiration.

 Who should attend Speak Up for Kids?

-Anyone who wants to be a voice for children in our state.
-Parents, grandparents, caregivers, teachers, educators, providers, students, non-parents—you name it!
-Anyone who cares about creating a healthy and nurturing future for Colorado children is welcome to join us.
-We especially encourage new participants who have not previously been part of Speak Up for Kids.
+Anyone who wants to be a voice for children in our state: parents, grandparents, caregivers, teachers, educators, providers, students, non-parents—you name it!
+Anyone who cares about creating a healthy and nurturing future for Colorado children is welcome.
+We especially encourage new participants to join in Speak Up for Kids.

 I have a lot of advocacy experience.
 Should I still attend?

 Yes, please!
 The primary purpose of this event is to help people with no legislative experience learn that they really do have the power to make a difference.
-We will provide training materials before you arriveand offer teaching and practice sessions on the morning of Speak Up for Kids, so you’ll feel well equipped to speak with your legislators.
-We also match participants with an Advocacy Coach to help navigate the Capitol and their conversation with elected officials.
+We will provide training materials before you arrive and offer teaching and practice sessions throughout the event to help you feel well equipped to speak with your legislators.
+We also match participants with an Advocacy Coach to help navigate the Capitol and conversation with elected officials.